 2. Norway.
-The Nordic state is rated one of the best in terms of gender and social equality which perhaps also explains why it ranks at the top of this years World Happiness Report.
+The Nordic state is rated one of the best in terms of gender and social equality which perhaps also explains why it ranks at the top of world happiness rankings.
 If it were not for the Nordic Noir films which I love but scare me silly, I think I might be here already.

 Apparently the nordic countries ace all other destinations in terms of children’s health care.
 I know I said that crime and health care are my priorities and I know that I burn even when I see a sunset from afar, but like most Brits, I’d love a little sunshine.

 Malte tries to tempt me, ‘These destinations are also great for foodies.
 Oslo and Copenhagen in particular have new three star Michelin restaurants…’